oogles/djem/docs/topics/permissions.rst

 See the Django documentation for `the decorator <https://docs.djangoproject.com/en/stable/topics/auth/default/#the-permission-required-decorator>`_ and `the mixin <https://docs.djangoproject.com/en/stable/topics/auth/default/#the-permissionrequiredmixin-mixin>`_ for the basic functionality these helpers provide.

 Checking an object-level permission involves querying for an instance of the model the permission is for.
 If such an instance cannot be found, a ``Http404`` exception is raised.

+.. versionadded:: 0.5
+    The :func:`permission_required` decorator and the :class:`PermissionRequiredMixin` class-based view mixin.

 Basic usage
 ~~~~~~~~~~~